kfjahnke/envutil/README.md

-    1 - use simple bilinear interpolation directly on the source image this is the fastest option, and unless there is a significant scale change involved, the output should be 'good enough' for most purposes.
+    1 - use simple bilinear interpolation directly on the source image this is the fastest option, and unless there is a significant scale change involved, the output should be 'good enough' for most still image renditions.
 This is the default.

     -1 - use OpenImageIO's 'environemnt' or 'texture' function for lookup. without additional arguments, this will use a sophisticated